donsheehy/datastructures/prose/02_oop.md

 print(isinstance(mylist, str))
 ```

-There are all kinds of classes built into python.
+There are all kinds of classes built into Python.
 Some you might not expect.

 ```python {cmd id="j32a89ox" continue="type02"}
 def foo():